 The course offers an excellent way to evaluate your finances, merge certain debts and reorganize finances so that you don’t have to file for bankruptcy.
 If however, even after the counseling session, bankruptcy appears to be the ideal choice for you, then you need to consult an attorney.

 - Hire bankruptcy attorney

-Though you can file for bankruptcy without an attorney too (pro se), it is not recommended much as bankruptcy is a complicated process, which requires the expertise of experts like Dallas based law firm Recovery Law Group .
-Discussing your financial situation with an expert bankruptcy attorney can make you aware if bankruptcy is the best option for you or any other debt management approach is more suitable.
+Though you can file for bankruptcy without an attorney too (pro se), it is not recommended much as bankruptcy is a complicated process, which requires the expertise of professionals like Dallas based law firm Recovery Law Group .
+Discussing your financial situation with an bankruptcy attorney can make you aware if bankruptcy is the best option for you or any other debt management approach is more suitable.
 Apart from this, the attorney can help determine which chapter of bankruptcy would be best suited in your case.
 Ideally, Chapter 7 is best, if you are able to qualify for it; if not, then Chapter 13 can help you get out of the financial mess.